 I love to read and central to my own home, and something that I try to include in a decorating scheme, are cosy nooks to curl up with a book and shady parts of the garden to lose yourself in.
-The benefit of enjoying books of course is that unlike many other pastimes and hobbies, books also lend themselves to being a fabulous decorating accessory.
+The benefit of enjoying books of course is that unlike many other pastimes and hobbies, they also lend themselves to being a fabulous decorating accessory.

 The many ways to display books

 An entire wall taken up with bookcases is very indulgent and makes a grand gesture in a space.
 Collections of anything are a talking point and I have found in my own home that my book collection is a source of much enjoyment for my friends as they linger and browse and inevitably leave with a borrowed book and a promise of enjoyment.

 Most people though don’t have room to dedicate an entire wall or space to the storage of books but even a bookcase in a hallway niche or shelving in a kitchen offers the opportunity to add a splash of colour.

 Traditionally libraries in houses were painted in library room red which is a cool, dark almost Mulberry hue.
 A fresher approach to decorating a library is usually taken now with walls and trim painted in a clean white that is a nice contrast to the colourful books.

-To colour code or not?
+To colour code your books or not?

-The final word
+The final word on books

 However you decide to display your books, ensure that the area comes with a cosy armchair, foot stall and side table for a coffee or glass of wine to accompany an afternoon of pleasurable reading.
 I have an entire Pinterest board dedicated to this subject with heaps of inspiration and I would love to hear from you in the comments section below.